kailash-manasarovar/statement/docs/timeline/2025/july.md

 [![Taya](../../content/images/domingo-target-mother-advertisement.jpg)](../../crimes/protagonists/domingo-et-al.md#domingo-lopez-cano)

-- Later, on X, she introduces herself as Taya.
+- Later, on X, someone introduces her as Taya.
 - At the hotel, she is with a tech I suppose; a man of about 20 with black hair and very pale skin.
 - He is dressed in black.
 - The following day, they come to the restaurant for dinner, just after I have arrived to eat.